CentreForDigitalHumanities/tscan/README.md

 ## Web application / Webservice

 This repository contains the T-Scan source code, allowing you to run it yourself on your own system.
-In addition, T-Scan is available as a web application and webservice through https://webservices.cls.ru.nl/tscan , register for a (free) account there first, and then access T-Scan through https://webservices.cls.ru.nl/tscan/ .
+In addition, T-Scan is available as a web application and webservice through https://tscan.hum.uu.nl/tscan/.
+Please [contact us](https://dig.hum.uu.nl/contact-and-links/) for an account.

 ## Documentation